Justin Fleming (author): Career as playwright

-In 2006, Fleming was made Writer-in-Residence by the Dr Robert and Lina Thyll-Dur Foundation at La Casa Zia Lina, Elba in Italy, where he translated Molière's Tartuffe (titled as The Hypocrite) from the original French into English.
-In 2007 he was awarded the Writer's Residency at Arthur Boyd's Bundanon, where he wrote Origin, a play on the subject of Charles Darwin, commissioned by the Melbourne Theatre Company.
-He was granted a residency at the Don Bank Museum, North Sydney and awarded the Tasmanian Writers' Centre Residency in 2008, where he wrote His Mother's Voice.
-In 2011, Fleming was commissioned by the Bell Shakespeare Company to translate Molière's The School for Wives and by Ensemble Studio Theatre and Alfred P. Sloan Foundation, New York, to write Soldier of the Mind, a play about Santiago Ramón y Cajal, the Spanish neuroscientist.
+In 2006, Fleming was made writer-in-residence by the Dr Robert and Lina Thyll-Dur Foundation at La Casa Zia Lina on Elba, Italy, where he translated Molière's Tartuffe (titled The Hypocrite) from the original French into English.
+In 2007 he was awarded the Writer's Residency at Arthur Boyd's Bundanon, where he wrote Origin, a play about Charles Darwin commissioned by the Melbourne Theatre Company.
+He was granted a residency at the Don Bank Museum, North Sydney, and awarded the Tasmanian Writers' Centre Residency in 2008, where he wrote His Mother's Voice.
+In 2011, Fleming was commissioned by the Bell Shakespeare Company to translate Molière's The School for Wives, and by Ensemble Studio Theatre and the Alfred P. Sloan Foundation, New York, to write Soldier of the Mind, a play about the Spanish neuroscientist Santiago Ramón y Cajal.

-In 2015, Riverside Theatres produced Shellshock and in 2016 Griffin Theatre Company and Bell Shakespeare Company co-produced The Literati, Fleming's adaptation of Molière's Les Femmes Savantes.
-2018 saw Dresden at KXT in Sydney, and The Misanthrope in Bell Shakespeare Company's co-production with Griffin Theatre Company; and in 2019, Bell Shakespeare Company toured his translation of The Miser.
-The Scream was shortlisted for the Silver Gull Play Award 2020.
-A new play, An Independent Woman on Doris Fitton was shortlisted for the Seaborne Broughton & Walford Foundation Playwrights Award 2021 and selected for Storytellers Festival 2023.
-Fleming was commissioned by Dr James Wall to write a new play, Visions.
-Fleming wrote the screenplays for Burnt Piano and The Tree House.
+In 2015, Riverside Theatres produced Shellshock, and in 2016 Griffin Theatre Company and Bell Shakespeare Company co-produced The Literati, Fleming's adaptation of Molière's Les Femmes Savantes.
+In 2018, Dresden was staged at KXT in Sydney and The Misanthrope in Bell Shakespeare Company's co-production with Griffin Theatre Company; in 2019, Bell Shakespeare Company toured his translation of The Miser.
+The Scream was shortlisted for the Silver Gull Play Award in 2020.
+A new play, An Independent Woman, about Dame Doris Fitton, was shortlisted for the Seaborn Broughton & Walford Foundation Playwrights Award in 2021, selected for the Storytellers Festival in 2023 and for presentation in the restored Independent Theatre in North Sydney, 2026.
+Fleming was commissioned by Dr James Wall to write a new play, Visions, and is the author of Joan, on the legendary Australian Soprano, Dame Joan Sutherland, 2026.

-Fleming has been vice president of the Australian Writers' Guild and served on the board of the Australian National Playwrights' Centre.
-His plays have been produced and published widely, including the UK, US, Canada, France, Australia, Belgium and Poland.

 Other works

-Fleming wrote the screenplays Burnt Piano, The Treehouse and Shellshock.
-His works for television include Part One of the history of Australian cinema, The Celluloid Heroes for ABC TV.
-Fleming's history of the Common Law, Barbarism to Verdict, was written for ABC/BBC television, and published internationally by HarperCollins with a foreword by John Mortimer QC.
-Other publications include Fleming's histories: The Crest of the Wave (Allen & Unwin), The Vision Splendid and All that Brothers Should Be (Beaver Press).
+Fleming's screen credits include Burnt Piano, The Tree House and Shellshock.
+His works for television include Part One of the history of Australian cinema, The Celluloid Heroes, for ABC TV.
+Fleming's history of the common law, Barbarism to Verdict, was written for ABC/BBC television and published internationally by HarperCollins with a foreword by John Mortimer QC.
+Other publications include his histories The Crest of the Wave (Allen & Unwin), The Vision Splendid and All That Brothers Should Be (Beaver Press).
 His Paris journal was published by Halstead Press in Paris Studio.
-He is the author of Stage Lines – Writing Scripts for the Theatre (Phoenix Education) and A Molière Anthology (Five Senses Education).
-The Papers of Justin Fleming are in Archives at the State Library of NSW.
+He is the author of Stagelines – Writing Scripts for the Theatre (Phoenix Education) and A Molière Anthology (Five Senses Education).
+The papers of Justin Fleming are held at the State Library of New South Wales.